amacgregor/allanmacgregor/src/pages/journal/2021-01-15---piping-ok-tuples/index.md

 - Use an anonymous function in the pipe
 - Pipe into elem/2

-Personally I found the last one most helpful specially when dealing with the elixir DateTime library.
+I found the last one most helpful, especially when dealing with the elixir DateTime library.

 ```elixir
     last_check =